 My elderly paternal uncle graciously agreed to participate a few summers ago in genetic genealogy for our family.
-While I was expecting a lot of Scandinavian results (and got them), what I surprised me were all of the strong results for the Clan Chisholm in Scotland.
-It seems my Viking ancestors pillaged and, in the words of Bennett Greenspan, “left biological evidence,” in Scotland before they went off to conquer Scandinavia.
+While I was expecting a lot of Scandinavian results (and got them), what I surprised me were the strong results for the Clan Chisholm in Scotland.
+It seems my Viking ancestors pillaged and, in the words of Bennett Greenspan, “left biological evidence,” in Scotland before they went off to Scandinavia.

 So those of us with Norwegian ancestry are always interested in news about studies involving the Vikings.
 There’s a new one starting on the Isle of Man in a few days.
 The BBC put up this article begins: